 Why do you use this method of fundraising?

-Mailings are an important and effective way for us to raise funds.
+Mailings are an important and effective way for us to raise funds for The Christie charity.
 Mailings encourage regular gifts and enable us to share our appeals with both current and new supporters.
 They allow us to update recipients on areas of the charity which require support as well as keeping people informed about the progress of projects supporters may have given to in the past.

 We send a set number of mailings every year to current supporters who donate regularly to our appeals or have set up a regular gift to us, such as a Direct Debit.

-We send a smaller number of mailings every year to those whom we feel may have an interest in the charity and our work.
-These people may be previous supporters who have not given in some time, but whom we think may like to hear from us again.
-Others may not have previously given to us, but have consented to hearing from organisations like The Christie Charity via a third party.
+We also send a smaller number of mailings to people who we feel may have an interest in the charity and our work.
+This includes previous supporters who have not given in some time, or people who haven't donated before but have consented to hearing from organisations like The Christie charity via a third party.

 With every appeal, we always ensure the recipient has the option to opt-out of any future donation and marketing mailings.